Still Got Time: Music video

 The music video premiered on 21 April 2017 via Zayn's Vevo account.
 Directed by Calmatic, the video is shot through a VHS filter and follows Zayn at a house party surrounded by people skating down the stairs, smoking and pole dancing.
 The video concludes with Zayn noticing an alligator walking past his paddling pool and then a small monkey on his shoulder.

+PartyNextDoor does not appear in the music video.